openmotics/plugins/rti/README.md

 For example:
 * `output.5.state=error|Communication timed out`

-However, the gateway will send the same messages if an entity's state is changed.
+When states change on the system, the gateway will send these messages to report this new value.
 This means that when the message `output.5.state=on` is sent to the gateway (as a command), and this results in output 5's state to be actually changed, the gateway will in turn send the message `output.5.state=on` (as an event) to the RTI device.
-If no state was changed because of the message (e.g. the output was already on), no message (event) will be sent by the gateway.
+If not state was changed, no message will be sent by the gateway.
+Due to internal workings, the gateway might hoever send events even if the state was not changed.

 ### Messages